-3 Gilda Sedgh and others, "Induced abortion: incidence and trends worldwide from 1995 to 2008," in The Lancet, vol. 379, No. 9816 (18 February 2012), pp. 625-632.
+7 Sedgh et al. (2012).
+"Induced abortion: incidence and trends worldwide from 1995 to 2008."
+The Lancet, vol. 379, issue 9816, pp. 625-632.

-17. In 1999, the key actions for the further implementation of the Programme of Action of the International Conference on Population and Development (A/S-21/5/Add.1) set benchmarks for reducing the gap between contraceptive use and the proportion of individuals expressing a desire to space or limit their families.
+17. In 1999, the Key Actions for the Further Implementation of the ICPD Programme of Action set benchmarks for reducing the gap between contraceptive use and the proportion of individuals expressing a desire to space or limit their families.
 This gap is known as the "unmet need" for family planning.
-Using 1994 as a baseline, only Bhutan, Cambodia, Nicaragua, Paraguay, Peru, Swaziland and Viet Nam are likely to achieve, by 2014, the minimal agreed benchmark of a 50 per cent reduction in unmet need (see figure VI, points below the dashed line).
+Using 1994 as a baseline, only Bhutan, Cambodia, Nicaragua, Paraguay, Peru, Swaziland, and Viet Nam are likely to achieve by 2014 the minimal agreed benchmark of a 50 per cent reduction in unmet need (figure 6, points below the dashed line).
 The provision of voluntary and high-quality family planning information, counselling and services merits further investment and is relevant for all countries of the world.

-Figure VI
+Figure 6

-Percentage of unmet need for family planning among married or in-union women, by country or major area, 1994 versus 2014 (Note: each circle represents one country)
+Percentage of unmet need for family planning among married or in-union women, by country or area, 1994 versus 2014